This portion of the guide takes you through the steps for configuring your specific SSO integration using the Okta Admin Console.

 task, the Admin Console opens the main settings page for your new integration.
 In here, you can specify previous General Settings and Sign On options, as well as assign the integration to users in your org.
 Click Edit if you need to change any of the options, and Save when you have made your changes.
 Specify OIDC settings

-General tab, in the Application area, you can rename your integration and select which grant type options are allowed.
+General tab, in the Application area, you can rename your app integration and select which grant type options are allowed. (opens new window)

 If you only want to support direct SSO to your application (so the integration isn't launched from the Okta End-User Dashboard), then:

-Enter one or more Login redirect URI values where Okta sends the OAuth responses.
-Set the Login initiated by drop-down box to App Only.
+Enter one or more Sign-in redirect URIs values where Okta sends the OAuth responses.
+Set the Sign-in initiated by drop-down box to App Only.
 Leave all of the remaining entries at their default values.

 If you want to support launching your application from the Okta dashboard:

 Note: When you select this option, an App Embed Link section appears at the bottom of the page with the URL that can be used to sign in to the OIDC client from outside of Okta.
-Check the box for Display application icon to users.
-Select the appropriate Login flow option.
-If you choose Send ID Token directly to app (Okta Simplified), you can also choose the Scopes associated with the sign-in flow.
+Select Display application icon to users.
+Select the Login flow option.
+For OIN app integrations, you must select Redirect to app to initiate login (OIDC Compliant).
 Enter or change the URI used to initiate the sign-in request.
 Click Save to commit your changes.

 If required, you can generate a new client secret.
 In the